Siarhii/Remote-thing/README.md

 ### Security (Future Implementation)

--somehow make this more secure
+- somehow make this more secure
--add more monitoring stats like cpu,ram usage etc
+- add more monitoring stats like cpu,ram usage etc

 ### Background Mode (In Progress)